-The trial court's order in effect has stayed this Court's April 12, 2000, order.
-It is wellsettled that an inferior court has no authority to set aside the orders of this Court.
+The trial court's order in effect has stayed the Supreme Court's April 12, 2000, order.
+It is well-settled that an inferior court has no authority to set aside the orders of the Supreme Court.
 Barger v.
 Brock, 535 S.W.2D 337, 341 (Tenn.
 1976).
 "The slightest deviation from this rigid rule would disrupt and destroy the sanctity of the judicial process."
 Id..
-In fact, in Barger, this Court specifically relied on Dibrell v.
+In fact, in Barger, the Supreme Court specifically relied on Dibrell v.
 Eastland, 11 Tenn.
-507 (1832), a case in which a circuit judge had ordered the issuance of a supersedeas of a decree of this Court.
+507 (1832), a case in which a circuit judge had ordered the issuance of a supersedeas of a decree of the Supreme Court.
 The Court in Dibrell said: